Hurtak/json-decode/README.md

                 "wholeDecodedValue.b[2].c",
                 "wholeDecodedValue.b[3].c",
             ]
+    - treat undefined the same as null
+        - in case we want to decode/validate other pieces of data
+    - union types
+        - possible names `unionType`
+        - [null, 1, null, 10, 10]
+        - {unionType: [Number, null]}
+    - TODO
+        - how do we differenciate between
+            - decoder object with property type { type: Number }
+            - decoder with configuration { type: Number }
+            - for now we will just use `$` for config stuff { $type: Number }
+    - consider flipping the arguments??
+        - jd(value, decoder) -> jd(decoder, value)
+    - tuples
+        - ["Ok", 1, 1]
+        - {tuple: [String, Number, Number]}
     - walk through the whole object to determine what is wrong?
         - return array of errors instead of one error?
     - consider putting decoder validation at the top